-Schedule A regulation from DOL.
-Schedule A is a designation for employment-based entry to those working in fields - parameterized by Department of Labor - as lacking "sufficient US workers who are able, willing, qualified, and available pursuant to regulation" (US Citizenship and Immigration Services, 2024a).
-Executive Order of October 30 (2023) requires the Labor Department to publish a Request for Information to identify AI and other STEM occupations as qualified for Schedule A designation.
+Schedule A is a designation for employment-based entry to those working in fields-parameterized by the Department of Labor (DOL)-as lacking "sufficient US workers who are able, willing, qualified, and available pursuant to regulation" (US Citizenship and Immigration Services 2024a).
+The Executive Order of October 30 (2023) requires the Labor Department to publish a Request for Information to identify AI and other STEM occupations as qualified for Schedule A designation.

-While very little formal research has been conducted on these pathways, in some cases descriptive data makes clear that policy shifts at the agency level of this sort can matter.
-For example, use of the O-1A classification for experts involved in STEM activities increased by 33% in the two years following new policy guidance on how STEM PhDs can use the category (Mervis, 2023).
+Although very little formal research has been conducted on these pathways, in some cases descriptive data make clear that policy shifts of this sort at the agency level can matter.
+For example, use of the O-1A classification for experts involved in STEM activities increased by 33% in the two years following new policy guidance on how STEM PhDs can use the category (Mervis 2023).

-Moreover, US Citizenship and Immigration Services (2024b) data suggests that providing policy guidance about NIW for EB2 advanced degree holders has led more immigrants to use an employment-based green card category that allows timely, more certain adjudications that is self-petitioning, such that about 9% of petitions for advanced degree holders in STEM used NIW before the policy guidance and now about 37% of such petitions for advanced STEM degree holders utilize NIW.
+Moreover, US Citizenship and Immigration Services (2024b) data suggest that providing policy guidance about NIW for EB2 advanced degree holders has led more immigrants to use an employment-based green card category that allows timely, more certain adjudications and that is self-petitioning, such that about 9% of petitions for advanced degree holders in STEM used NIW before the policy guidance and now about 37% of such petitions for advanced STEM degree holders utilize NIW.

-- FY2019 (last pre-pandemic year's data as DHS was developing NIW guidance in 2021): 5,600 NIW approvals for STEM experts out of 77,550 total EB2 petition approvals of which 59,950 in total were for professionals engaged in STEM activities. - FY2023 (first full year following policy announcement in January 2022): 21,240 NIW approvals for STEM experts out of 81,380 total EB2 petition approvals of which 57,150 in total were for professionals engaged in STEM activities.
+• Fiscal year 2019 (last prepandemic year's data as DHS was developing NIW guidance in 2021): 5,600 NIW approvals for STEM experts out of 77,550 total EB2 petition approvals of which 59,950 in total were for professionals engaged in STEM activities.

+• Fiscal year 2023 (first full year following policy announcement in January 2022): 21,240 NIW approvals for STEM experts out of 81,380 total EB2 petition approvals of which 57,150 in total were for professionals engaged in STEM activities.

-To further agency efforts in this vein, the Executive Order on Safe, Secure, and Trustworthy Development and Use of Artificial Intelligence (Executive Order of October 30, 2023) instructs departments and agencies explore further avenues, some of which are summarized in Table 1, to facilitate the attraction and retention of foreign-born STEM experts, including by notice and comment rulemaking.3
+To further agency efforts in this vein, the Executive Order on Safe, Secure, and Trustworthy Development and Use of Artificial Intelligence (Executive Order of October 30, 2023) instructs departments and agencies to explore further avenues, some of which are summarized in table 1, to facilitate the attraction and retention of foreign-born STEM experts, including by notice and comment rulemaking.3